te70/fluffy-robot/README.md

 Switch to the repo folder

-Run the database migrations
+Run the database migrations=
 php artisan migrate

-Start the local development server php artisan serve
+Start the local development server= php artisan serve